 Charles has worked primarily as a software/hardware developer.
-He has an interest in all levels of computing, especially programming languages.
+He has an interest in all levels of computing, especially programming languages and novel computing machines.
 Like all good hearted people, he has a keen interest in the intersection of ethics, business, and technology.
-Charles thinks open source kicks butt, especially community oriented projects.
+Charles thinks free software kicks butt, especially community oriented projects.
 He admires technologies and open platforms that empower and are designed with the intent to treat people humanely and with respect.
 He finds command lines irresistible.
 He dabbles in art by sketching, cartooning, and sculpting.
 Charles prefers cats, but likes other people's dogs just fine.
 He loves his family and friends fiercely.

 Charles grew up in the irradiated badlands of New Mexico, where he learned that you should never judge a radioactive, mutant monster by appearances.
 You should only judge them by whether they want to eat you.
 He lived in a few other, less interesting places but now resides with his wonderful family in Oregon in a city called Gresham, which is mostly notable for its lack of radioactive, mutant monsters and its proximity to Portland.